tharuntejad/STREAMLIT-NGINX-DOCKER/readme2.md

 **Note**: Remove your domain name from the end of the CNAME Name field.
 For example, if your CNAME Name looks like "_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.yourdomain.com," remove ".yourdomain.com."

-Here is the improved and properly formatted installation guide for SSL certificates on an Nginx container:

----

 ## 3. Installing SSL Certificates